 - Code smart contracts using the Solidity programming language and Remix IDE (“Integrated Development Environment”).

-- Get Ropsten test ETH using MetaMask, and deploy your smart contracts to Ropsten.
+- Get Ropsten to test ETH using MetaMask, and deploy your smart contracts to Ropsten.

 - Test the smart contracts.

 - Use “eth-lightwallet”, a cryptocurrency wallet to hold Ether.
 Set up your private and public keys.

 - Install Truffle, a popular tool to test and deploy smart contracts.

 - Use the “truffle deploy” command to deploy your smart contract on the Ethereum main network.